Health in Afghanistan: Personnel

-The shortage of female healthcare providers has long been seen as an access and comfort issue for female patients in Afghanistan.
-The shortage of such providers is also a quality of care issue for female patients.
-Female healthcare providers in Afghanistan may be more sensitive to the needs of female patients, and adult females can interact freely with each other, whereas sex discordant adults face constraints in their interactions that may hinder the ability of a provider to deliver high quality care.
+The shortage of female health professionals has long been seen as an access and comfort issue for female patients in Afghanistan.
+The shortage of such professionals is also a quality of care issue for female patients.
+Female health professionals in Afghanistan may be more sensitive to the needs of female patients, and adult females can interact freely with each other, whereas sex discordant adults face constraints in their interactions that may hinder the ability of a provider to deliver high quality healthcare.